petrickjerico/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample tasks, flashcards and quiz records.
 The window size is fixed.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a task

-1. Deleting a person while all persons are being shown
+1. Deleting a task while all tasks are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tasks using the `list task` command.
+Multiple tasks in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete task 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete task 0`<br>
-      Expected: No person is deleted.
+      Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete task`, `delete task x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_